sempernow/refpages/REFs/VMware.md

 2. **Distributed Virtual Switches (vDS)**: For larger environments, consider using VMware vSphere Distributed Switches, which provide centralized management of network configurations across multiple ESXi hosts.

 3. **Firewall Rules**: Configure firewall rules to control traffic between subnets.
-This can be done using VMware NSX if available, or through physical firewalls and network devices if NSX is not in use.
+This can be done using VMware NSX (Networking and Security Virtualization) if available, or through physical firewalls and network devices if NSX is not in use.

 4. **Programmatic Access**: Allow programmatic access to manage and configure network settings from the VMs.
 This can be achieved using VMware’s APIs and tools like PowerCLI for scripting and automation.